timbrinson/FloraCatalog/docs/Notes and To Do.md

 -How to handle updates from WCVP while maintaining other data connected to it (cultivars, descriptions, etc.)?

--Dynamically loading and cacheing content from database since can't load everything into memory.
+-Done Dynamically loading and cacheing content from database since can't load everything into memory.

--Keeping lineage and traceability.
-Where did the data come from.
-When was it added and/or updated.
-What was the process for adding or updating?

 -Hide/show synonyms (or other not accepted) from WCVP.